 Are you holding the newspaper farther away from your eyes than you used to?
 Join the crowd—age can bring changes that affect your eyesight.
 Some changes are more serious than others, but for many problems, there are things you can do to protect your vision.
 The key is to have regular eye exams so you can spot problems early.

 Have your eyes checked regularly by an eye care professional—either an ophthalmologist or optometrist.
-People over age 65 should have yearly dilated eye exams.
-During this exam, the eye care professional should put drops in your eyes that will widen (dilate) your pupils so that he or she can look at the back of each eye.
+People over age 60 should have dilated eye exams yearly.
+During this exam, the eye care professional will put drops in your eyes to widen (dilate) your pupils so that he or she can look at the back of each eye.
 This is the only way to find some common eye diseases that have no early signs or symptoms.
-If you wear glasses, your prescription should be checked, too.
-See your doctor regularly to check for diseases like diabetes and high blood pressure .
+If you wear glasses or contact lenses, your prescription should be checked, too.
+See your doctor regularly to check for diseases like diabetes and high blood pressure.
 These diseases can cause eye problems if not controlled or treated.

 See an eye care professional right away if you: